aaamini/mbisbm/README.md

 # mbisbm

-The code here implements the Matched BIpartite SBM (with node covariates/metadata) algorithms described in ...
+The code here implements algorithms for Matched BIpartite SBM (with node covariates/metadata) as described in ...

 The main fitting file is `common/fit_mbisbm.m` which implements v.7 of the algorithm.